DRLabCivic/LullabyBox/README.md

 All values are tab seperated.

-**Important:** Take care that the sql file is saved with utf-8 encoding.
+**Important:** Take care that the sql file is saved with utf-8 encoding. -> Open in Sublime and Save with UTF8 Encoding.

 ## Webserver Settings